 Arkansas Non-Disclosure Agreement Template

-An Arkansas non-disclosure agreement is a contract between two parties made to prevent confidential information from being leaked.
-The document can restrict one party from sharing the other’s information, known as a unilateral agreement, or both parties being restricted from sharing the other’s confidential information, known as a mutual agreement.
+An Arkansas non-disclosure agreement is a contract between two parties made to prevent confidential information from being misappropriated.
+The document can restrict one party from disclosure (a “unilateral agreement”), or it can restrict both parties (a “mutual agreement”).

 Breach of NDA